liang-junkai/liang-junkai.github.io/README.md

-This is Xin Zhang (张鑫), a PhD student at Peking University.
-His research focus is in the area of system security and micro-architectural attacks.
-If you are interested in his research, please feel free to contact him via E-mail (zhangxin00@stu.pku.edu.cn).
+This is Junkai Liang, a PhD student at Peking University.
+His research interestes are in the areas of the fault injection attack, cryptographic implementation analysis and zero knowledge.
+If you are interested in his research, please feel free to contact him via E-mail (ljknjupku@gmail.com).